 - Bottled water for each passenger each day

-- Souvenir cap, document wallet, luggage tag and quality MMBT day backpack
+- Souvenir cap, document wallet and luggage tag

 - Copy of Mat McLachlan’s definitive guide, Gallipoli – The Battlefield Guide